k3s-io/docs/docs/upgrades/automated.md

 - [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller)
 - [k3s-upgrade](https://github.com/k3s-io/k3s-upgrade)

-:::info
+:::tip
-When attempting to run different versions of K3s in a cluster, the [Kubernetes version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/) applies.
+When attempting to upgrade to a new version of K3s, the [Kubernetes version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/) applies.
+Ensure that your plan does not skip intermediate minor versions when upgrading.
+The system-upgrade-controller itself will not protect against unsupported changes to the Kubernetes version.
 :::

 ### Install the system-upgrade-controller